Want to take quizzes and track your credits?

 Yes.
-For example, if a patient is overdue for a mammogram, the MA or nurse can talk to the patient, enter the mammogram order, and help the patient make the appointment.
-This discussion between the patient and nurse or MA follows your practice's standing orders.
+For example, if a patient is overdue for a mammogram, the medical assistant or nurse can talk to the patient, pend the mammogram order, and help the patient make the appointment.
+This discussion between the patient and nurse or medical assistant follows your practice's standing orders.
 In some settings, care provided by established standing orders does not require physician signatures for each test.
-The training and licensure of the panel manager will determine their scope of practice, based on state law.
+The panel manager's training and licensure will determine their scope of practice, based on state law.

 My EHR does not have a health maintenance template.
 How can we use in-reach to manage care gaps for patients in our practice?

-Panel management can assist your practice in monitoring the preventive and chronic care needs of your patients.
-With the approaches and training resources provided in this module, you can close gaps in care to improve outcomes and the health of your patients.
+Quiz Ref IDPanel management can assist your practice in monitoring the preventive and chronic care needs of your patients.
+With the approaches and training resources provided in this toolkit, you can close gaps in care to improve outcomes and the health of your patients.

-Transitioning your practice mindset and approach from providing episodic care at appointments to a more proactive approach to managing your patients' health can seem daunting.
+It can see daunting to transition your practice mindset and approach from providing episodic care at appointments to a more proactive approach to managing your patients' health.
 Start with in-reach panel management and use complementary tactics to ease the transition, such as pre-visit laboratory testing, pre-visit planning, and expanded rooming, to help you simplify your workflow and let you focus on providing more proactive care.
 Once you and your team feel ready, start to think about developing your out-reach approach.

 There is no “one size fits all” solution.